 Today, online communities and panels are an integral part of market research that continue to evolve, and this evolution shows no signs of slowing.
 The new decade is already promising advancements in Artificial Intelligence (AI) and automation that could once again change how we conduct online market research.
+Additionally, communities and panels are now being considered not only for a broad range of ongoing research but also as a valuable resource for understanding one single initiative across time, such as product development throughout the entire process-from concept to product testing.

-So how do you best employ online communities and panels amidst all of this rapid technological change?
+So how do you best employ online communities and panels amidst all of this rapid change?
 Through customization.

-Creating Custom Communities - No Two Are Alike
+Creating Custom Communities: No Two Are Alike

 While online communities are often considered one method. they're actually a combination of many (if not all) methods.
-Thus, building a successful online community requires careful thought and attention.
+Building a successful online community requires careful thought and attention in order to develop a research answer that meets the demand of diverse research questions, methods, and audiences.

-C+R offers three types of online communities which help provide the foundation for the custom solutions we provide:
+C+R offers four types of online communities which help provide the foundation for the custom solutions we provide: